 Message From Our Members:

 Welcome to Sacramento Benevolent and Protective Order of Elks, Lodge #6 (B.P.O.E. #6).
-We have proudly served the capital city of the Golden State for more than one hundred eighteen years.
-With a membership of over 740, our lodge is dedicated to the betterment of our community through our charitable endeavors.
+We have proudly served the capital city of the Golden State for one hundred twenty years.
+With a membership of over 600, our lodge is dedicated to the betterment of our community through our charitable endeavors.
 Thanks to our members' volunteer efforts, we generate funds to help in a multitude of local and national programs.

 California - Hawaii Elks Major Project (Purple Pig) - 2015 - 2016 Theme Child Jayden & Payton: